David-Molinari/david-molinari/README.md

-Software engineer seeking a position
+Software engineer seeking a full-time position

 Projects exhibit learning of HTML/CSS, JS, React, Node, and more